on 10-28-2019 04:04 AM - last edited a month ago

 Do 360º videos (Fusion, Max) contain telemetry?

 Yes, they all do, but in some cases the processing/stitching software might interfere with your ability to use them.
+With third party software options you can add telemetry overlays to stitched/reframed 360 videos, by reading the data from the original file.

 I want to use the metadata in different ways